0x1eef/trip.rb/README.md

 and yields control back to the calling thread (normally the main thread).

-The main thread can then resume the tracer, and repeat this process until the thread exits.
+The main thread can then resume the tracer, and repeat this process until the tracer thread exits.
 While the tracer thread is paused, the main thread can examine event information, and evaluate code in the context (Binding) of where an event occurred.